Login/Sign Up

 Decare Lotion is used to treat skin problems such as redness, itching and swelling.
 It is generally prescribed for mild to moderate atopic dermatitis (eczema), seborrheic dermatitis, and contact dermatitis.

-Decare Lotion contains 'Desonide' that works by blocking the production of certain chemical substances in the body which cause allergy and inflammation (swelling and redness).
+Decare Lotion contains 'Desonide' that works by blocking the production of certain chemical substances in the body, which cause allergy and inflammation (swelling and redness).
 Thereby, Decare Lotion helps to treat redness, itching, irritation, and inflammation.

 In some cases, Decare Lotion may cause common side effects such as skin peeling, dryness, burning sensation, irritation, stinging sensation, itching and redness at the site of application.
 Most of these side effects do not require medical attention and will resolve gradually over time.
 However, you are advised to talk to your doctor if you experience these side effects persistently.

 Do not use Decare Lotion for more than 4 weeks unless prescribed by a doctor.
 Do not use Decare Lotion if you have a skin reaction or irritation to any steroid medicine.
 Consult your doctor before using Decare Lotion if you are pregnant or breastfeeding.
 Do not apply Decare Lotion on the chest if you are breastfeeding.
-Decare Lotion is not recommended for children below 3 months of age as efficacy and safety have not been established.
+Decare Lotion is not recommended for children below 3 months of age, as efficacy and safety have not been established.

 Uses of Decare Lotion